HenryFBP/gooeyiron/README.md

+# Gooey Iron

+Gooey Iron is a MultiMC GUI-based pack testing tool.

+## Running

+TODO

-# Notes about pyautogui MultiMC Jenkins Testing
+## Notes about pyautogui MultiMC Jenkins Testing

 "xvfb with mesa should work on linux"
 "actually I remember reading a post about dolphin's rendering testing automation, that might have some useful ideas"